These are heroes with occupations and businesses at the Plaza.

 - Those Two Guys: These guys usually are together when they are with Rad.

-- Wise Beyond Their Years: Mega Football Baby is this, but only specifically on the subject of football.
+- Wise Beyond Their Years: Mega Football Baby, but only specifically on the subject of football.

 - Blow You Away: Shares the Wind Ring with Brandon in the Captain Planet crossover episode (He gets the glory of wearing it).